 Changing tides – Time to re-bait and re-cast

-The new Broads Angling Strategy comprises three core themes:
+The new Broads Angling Strategy comprises five core themes:

 Each theme has a related set of objectives, together with a summary of actions that will help partners to maintain, improve and develop angling in the Broads.
 You can read more about each theme below.
 The Strategy also sets out how work towards these objectives can help deliver some of the key national strategy objectives for improving angling ‘on the ground’ in the Broads area.